jsupratman13/workspace/pyfiles/udacity_ai_robot/lesson4_search/README.md

 * robot may not move as planned, due to noise
 * we add clearance or avoid radius
 * our value (cost) change when considering stochastic action and thus our policy also changes

+##QA
+* Global planning -> local planning -> update variable
+* heuristic function
+  * 3d to 2d mapping
+  * 3d without obstacles
+* good Astar heuristic: good ways of cheating and solving the problem by lessening constraint and doing it much faster